tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/interaction-terms-R.md

 2. **Scenario Analysis**: The article explores different scenarios involving `continuous` and `discrete` independent and dependent variables.
 It covers models with and without control variables and examines interactions in `binary` and `multi-level` contexts.

-3. **Significance and Relevance**: The article emphasizes the importance of assessing both the `statistical significance` and practical relevance of interaction terms.
+3. **Significance and Relevance**: The article emphasizes the importance of assessing both the `statistical significance` and `explanatory significance` of interaction terms.

 {{% /summary %}}